prasannakotyal/anime_imagenerator/README.md

 # anime_imagenerator
+THIS IS FOR THE ANIME LOVERS
-A web app to generate a random image of your selected category
+A web app to generate a random anime image of your selected category

 API USED: Hmtai
 It is made for the cute, loving, lustful, horny anime fans where they would appreiciate a hint of randomness.